SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 Also note, that specifying `maxConnections`, `maxQueueMessages`, and `maxSpoolUsage` on initial deployment overwrites the broker's default values.
 On the other hand, doing the same using upgrade on an existing deployment does not overwrite these values on brokers configuration, but it can be used to prepare (first step) for a manual scale up using CLI where these parameter changes would actually become effective (second step).
 The Operator will use default configurations in situations where the scaling parameters are not provided or are not valid.

->Note: The scaling parameters intentionally use a mix of *camelCase* and *snake_case* to maintain backward and forward compatibility with Solace PubSub+ Software Event Broker configurations.
+>Note: The scaling parameters intentionally use a mix of *camelCase* and *snake_case* to maintain backward and forward compatibility with Solace Event Broker Software configurations.
 Make sure values are not duplicated for consistency.
-When using the [resource calculator](https://docs.solace.com/Admin-Ref/Resource-Calculator/pubsubplus-resource-calculator.html), ensure that the scaling parameters are in the correct format to match what the Solace PubSub+ Software Event Broker expects.
+When using the [resource calculator](https://docs.solace.com/Admin-Ref/Resource-Calculator/pubsubplus-resource-calculator.html), ensure that the scaling parameters are in the correct format to match what the Solace Event Broker Software expects.
 If invalid scaling parameters are provided, the Operator will revert to default values.
 For the list of default values, please refer to this [link](/docs/EventBrokerOperatorParametersReference.md).

 ##### Minimum footprint deployment for Developers